Islington Libraries: Governance

 The Library Service is a part of the Directorate of Community Engagement and Wellbeing.

 Within the Islington Council, libraries fall within the Equalities, Communities and Inclusion portfolio.
 As of 2025, Councillor Sheila Chapman (Labour Party, Junction Ward) is the Executive Member for this portfolio.

 The Library Service is also overseen by the Homes and Communities Scrutiny Committee.

 Services

 Islington Libraries provides a wide array of services, including access to books, music, DVDs and other physical items; access to e-books, audiobooks and other digital media; as well as access to computers and the internet.
 Five of the libraries (Mildmay, North, West, Central and Finsbury) also offer toy libraries, where parents can borrow toys for their children.
-In 2024/25, the service issued 530,267 items physically (+12% year-on-year), and 325,833 items online (+4%), with the most loanded out title being Andrew O'Hagan's Caledonian Road.
+In 2024/25, the service issued 530,267 items physically (+12% year-on-year), and 325,833 items online (+4%), with the most loaned out title being Andrew O'Hagan's Caledonian Road.
 The service uses the Library Management Cloud LMS, and provides dedicated reading lists on subjects and for specific communities, and buys monthly selections of LGBTQ+ books from Gay's the word bookshop.